Analysis of Popper's Experiment and its Realization: Dynamics of entangled particles

 \subsection{The Entangled State}

 First thing one must recognize is that in a real SPDC source, the correlation between the signal and idler photons is not perfect.
-Serveral factors like the finite width of the nonlinear crystal, finite waist of the pump beam and the spectral width of the pump, play important role in determining how good is the correlation \cite{spdc}.
+Several factors like the finite width of the nonlinear crystal, finite waist of the pump beam and the spectral width of the pump, play important role in determining how good is the correlation \cite{spdc}.
 Therefore, we assume the entangled particles, when they start out at the source, to be in a state which has the following form,

-where $A$ is a constant necessary for the normalization of $\psi$.
-The $e^{-(y_1+y_2)^2/4\Omega^2}$ term makes sure that the state (\ref{state}) is not infinitely extended in the limit $\sigma\to\infty$.
+where $C$ is a normalization constant.
+The $e^{-(y_1+y_2)^2/4\Omega^2}$ term, apart from making the state (\ref{state}) normalized, also restricts the spread in both $y_1$ and $y_2$.
 The state (\ref{state}) is fairly general, except that we use Gaussian functions.

 In order to study the evolution of the particles as they travel towards the slits, we will use the following strategy.
 Since the motion along the x-axis is unaffected by the entanglement of the form given by (\ref{state}), we will ignore the x-dependence of the state.
-We will assume the particles to be travelling with an average momentum $p_0$, so that after a known time, particle 1 will reach slit A. So, motion along the $x$-axis is ignored, but is implicitly included in the time evolution of the state.
-Integration over $p$ can be carried out in (\ref{state}), to yield the state of the particles at time $t=0$,
+We will assume the particles to be traveling with an average momentum $p_0$, so that after a known time, particle 1 will reach slit A. So, motion along the $x$-axis is ignored, but is implicitly included in the time evolution of the state.
+Integration over $p$ can be carried out in (\ref{state}), to yield the normalized state of the particles at time $t=0$,